armgong/rjulia/README.md

    * The Julia api rapidly changes between releases.
 Each time you upgrade or downgrade Julia, rjulia needs to be recompiled and reinstalled, e.g. with `devtools::install_github`.

    * Due to RStudio issue (https://github.com/armgong/rjulia/issues/16), when using rjulia on Windows 64bit, RStudio-0.98.1103 is recommended http://download1.rstudio.org/RStudio-0.98.1103.zip .
+   * Due to gcc toolchain issue , when using rjulia on Windows 64bit, it will crash R, to slove this,there are two way:
+   * 1  download julia from julialang website, use julialang toolchain compile rjulia, don't use rtools.
+   * 2  compile both julia and rjulia use rtools